erikr/erikr/README.md

 ### Now

-🧬 I am the Director of Data Science & Engineering at [Prometheus Biosciences](https://www.prometheusbiosciences.com).

-🚀 I work with data scientists, software engineers, biologists, and clinicians to advance precision medicine using data and compute.
+🧬 As the Director of Data Science & Engineering at [Prometheus Biosciences](https://www.prometheusbiosciences.com), I work with data scientists, software engineers, biologists, and clinicians to advance precision medicine using data and compute.

 ### Previously
 - 📊 postdoc at Mass General, MIT, and the Broad Institute